pereruannabaala/ShopOnline/README.md

     (shoponline_venv)$ pip3 install -r requirements.txt
     ```

-5. Start your Flask server:
+5. Create and update a `.env` file in the root directory:

     ```python

+    # This creates a .env file with the environment variables seen in .env-template file
+    (shoponline_venv)$ cp .env-template .env

+    # Update values in the .env file
+    # For example:
+    # Run this in your terminal:
+    # python3 -c 'import secrets; print(secrets.token_hex(16))'
+    # Copy and paste the value in .env's SECRET_KEY
+    ```

+6. Start your Flask server:

+    ```python
     (shoponline_venv)$ flask run
     ```

-6. Copy and paste this link in a web browser
+7. Copy and paste this link in a web browser

     ```python
     http://127.0.0.1:5000